NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 ### Theory

-In the viewport of `Omniverse Code`, our text does not follow our object despite positioning the label at the top center of the bounding box of our object.
+In the viewport of `Omniverse Code`, the text does not follow our object despite positioning the label at the top center of the bounding box of the object.
 The text also remains in the viewport even when the object is no longer selected.
 In this final step we will be guiding you to cleaning up these issues.

-> 📝**Note:** We are back in `object_info_model.py` for this section
+> 📝**Note:** Work in `object_info_model.py` for this section

+### 4.3.1: Import tf
-We have one more import to place into `object_info_model.py` at the top of the file, as so:
+Place one more import into `object_info_model.py` at the top of the file, as so:

 ```python
 # NEW